-The increase in total liabilities between December 2014 and March 2015 is explained by higher non-current liabilities, mainly due to an increase in Other financial liabilities and Deferred tax liabilities.
-The increase in Other financial liabilities is primarily explained by higher bonds payable, mostly shown in the USD bonds balance.
-On the other hand, current liabilities recorded a slightly increase that is mainly explained by higher Other non-financial liabilities, partially offset by lower Trade and other payables balance and lower other financial liabilities.
+The increase in total liabilities between December 2014 and December 2015 is explained by higher current liabilities, mainly due to an increase in Other financial liabilities.
+This increase is primarily explained by higher obligations to the public due to the bond C maturity in September 2016 and the obligations with banks due to a loan agreement subscribed with 'Banco Estado' in April 2015; partially offset by less balance in Trade and other payables.
+On the other hand, non-current liabilities recorded a decrease that is mainly explained by lower Other financial liabilities due to the short-term reclassification of bond C, partially offset by an increase in Deferred tax liabilities due to lower obligations with banks due to prepayment of Transmisora Huepil Ltda. loan in April 2015.